krutoi-muzhik/LS/README.md

  Realisation:
  First of all the file is opened with flags "O_RDONLY | O_DIRECTORY"

- info about file, such as inode, type is got from struct "linux_dirent64" using func "getdents64"
+ info about file, such as inode and its type is got from struct "linux_dirent64" using func "getdents64"

  file size and permissions for user are known using "stat"